chaneyddtt/GHuNeRF/README.md

 **Acknowledgements**

 Some codes are directly adopted from [NHP](https://github.com/YoungJoongUNC/Neural_Human_Performer).
+Please also cite their paper if you use the codebase.